xenshinu/xenshinu.github.io/_pages/about.md

 ### News

 - **Dec.
-2025** – Delighted that [**RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs**](https://arxiv.org/abs/2510.19225) was accepted to NSDI'26 — and wrapped up an amazing Student Researcher internship with the Systems Research group at Google.
+2025** – Delighted that [**RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs**](https://arxiv.org/abs/2510.19225) was accepted to NSDI'26 — and wrapped up an amazing Student Researcher internship with the Systems Research \@ Google.
 See you in Seattle!
 - **Jul.
 2025** – Excited that [**Plato: Plan to Efficiently Decode for Large Language Model Inference**](https://arxiv.org/abs/2402.12280) will appear at COLM'25. ~~See you in Montreal!~~
 - **May 2025** – [**Compute Or Load KV Cache?
 Why Not Both?
 (CAKE)**](https://arxiv.org/abs/2410.03065) is heading to ICML'25 — very happy to share our work on optimzation of long-context KV caches. ~~See you in Vancouver!~~
-- **May 2025** - Excited to join the Systems Research at Google ([SRG](https://techsysinfra.google/research/)) as a Student Researcher in Seattle.
+- **May 2025** - Excited to join the Systems Research \@ Google ([SRG](https://techsysinfra.google/research/)) as a Student Researcher in Seattle.
 I will be working on distributed RL frameworks for LLMs with Juncheng Gu and Arvind Krishnamurthy.
 - **Dec.
 2024** – Honored that [**Learn-To-be-Efficient (LTE): Build Structured Sparsity in Large Language Models**](https://arxiv.org/abs/2402.06126) was presented as a Spotlight at NeurIPS'24.
 See you in Vancouver!
 - **Oct.
 2024** – [**mm2-gb: GPU Accelerated Minimap2 for Long Read DNA Mapping**](https://www.biorxiv.org/content/10.1101/2024.03.23.586366v2.abstract) was selected as an Oral at ACM BCB'24 — thrilled to share our work with the computational biology community.
 - **Sept.
 2024** – Very happy to start as Graduate Student Instructor for CSE 589 (Advanced Computer Networks) at the University of Michigan.